Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 This variant should be used when you want to express the filtering of a list.

 You can provide a `VitaminChipVariantState` in the state associated value of the variant.
-It is the same enum than for `.singleChoice` variant :
+It is the same enum as for `.singleChoice` variant:
 - `.selected`
 - `.unselected`